kaifishr/PyDualNumber/README.md

 ## Clean Code

-Good practices for software developement in Python.
+Some good practices for software developement in Python.

 ### Checking type consistency